richardvidvidzrakou98/taskflow/docs/SETUP_GUIDE.md

 ### 3. Environment Setup

-The application uses file-based data storage, so no database setup is required.
-All data is stored in JSON files in the `data/` directory.
+The application uses in-memory data storage for production compatibility.
+No database setup is required for development.
+Demo data is loaded from JSON files in the `data/` directory but stored in memory during runtime.

+> **Production Note**: Data will reset when the server restarts.
+For persistent storage, integrate with a database like PostgreSQL, MongoDB, or Supabase.

 ### 4. Start Development Server